 Excavations and trenches are necessary part of the construction process in order to provide the infrastructure necessary for new projects.

-If an is to be carried out, the following should be considered:
+If an excavation work is to be carried out, the following should be considered:

 Drawings to show the depth, distances, location and surrounding environment.

 Soil nature and specification

 Surrounding features of building etc. that can be potentially affected by excavation.